aws-samples/serverless-patterns/apigw-websocket-mapping-template-authorizer/README.md

-# AWS Wesocket API to Lambda
+# AWS Websocket API to Lambda non-proxy

 This pattern will create a websocket API protected by a Lambda authorizer.
 The websocket is integrated with a Lambda function through a mapping template that passes the main informations of the request.